-There are three pieces of equipment – condenser mic, noise-canceling headphones, and a pop filter – that you could start with.
-We’ve put together a few specific recommendations on the best podcast equipment here.
+There are three pieces of equipment – a condenser mic, noise-canceling headphones, and a pop filter – that you could start with.
+Here are some specific recommendations on the best podcast equipment here.

 Remember organization is key and as a result, pre-production is just as important as post-production.
 Before recording, it is important to identify who will be involved in the planning, recording, editing and distribution of the podcast.